PS1 BIOS

 Download PS1 BIOS SCPH5500.BIN – Japan

 The SCPH5500.BIN is the BIOS for the Japanese version of the original Sony PlayStation.
-It allows you to play games made for the Japanese version of the console.
+It allows you to play games made for the Japanese version of the console. .
+If you are using a Japanese PlayStation or playing Japanese PS1 games on an emulator, you need this BIOS to make the games work properly.

 Download PS1 BIOS SCPH7502.BIN – PA